Overview

 a.
 Preliminary Review

 Once you submit your claim, it proceeds through an Automated Document Check process as a first step before it moves to Preliminary Review.
-This process, which is entirely automated, checks to confirm the receipt of two specific documents the VCF must have before we can begin our preliminary review of a claim:
+This process, which is entirely automated, checks to confirm the receipt of two specific documents the VCF must have before we can begin processing a claim:

 After allowing time for these documents to be received by the VCF, the automated process will confirm that both documents are present in the online system according to the document type associated with each document.
-Please be sure to select the correct document type when uploading documents to claims in the online system.
-If one or both of these documents are missing, the system will automatically move the claim to “Inactive” status and an automated Missing Information letter will be generated.
+Be careful to select the correct document type when uploading documents to claims in the online system.
+If one or both of these documents are missing, the system will automatically move the claim to “Denied” status and an automated letter will be generated to explain what you need to do to reactivate the claim.
 Note: The automated process will not confirm sufficiency or completeness of these documents – this will be done by a VCF team member during preliminary review.
-If the claim is deactivated as a result of the automated process, once the required documents are received, the claim will be reactivated for preliminary review.
+If the claim is denied as a result of the automated process, once the required documents are received, the claim will be reactivated for preliminary review.

 During Preliminary Review, the VCF will confirm that all of the “minimally required” documents have been submitted.
 In addition to a complete Claim Form, we require the documents listed below before your claim can move forward for a more substantive review.
 Note: the VCF does not accept electronic signatures on any of its forms and documents.
 Many of the third-party entities with whom we exchange information on your behalf also do not accept electronic signatures.
 To ensure there is no delay in the processing of your claim, please submit your document(s) with the appropriate signature where required.